florixak/UHCRun-Revamp/README.md

 - **Economy Integration**: Reward players for their performance in games with in-game currency, integrating seamlessly with Vault.
 - **LuckPerms Support**: Utilize advanced permission management to control access to game features and commands.
 - **ProtocolLib Integration**: Ensure compatibility and performance with ProtocolLib, enhancing the player experience.
+- **Custom Kits, Drops, and Recipes**: Customize kits, loot drops, and crafting recipes for a unique gameplay experience.

 ## Installation

-1. Download the UHCRevamp plugin from the [releases page](https://github.com/florixak/UHCRevamp/releases).
+1. Download the UHCRevamp plugin from the [releases page](https://github.com/florixak/UHC-Revamp/releases).
 2. Place the downloaded `.jar` file into your server's `plugins` directory.
 3. Restart your server to load the plugin.
 4. Optionally, configure the plugin to your liking by editing the `config.yml` file in the `plugins/UHCRevamp` directory.